 AUMI Instruments

-To install an instrument from this collection, simply click on the name of the instrument in the following lists.
-If you are reading this on an iOs device that has AUMI intalled on it, AUMI will launch and load the instrument into the "User Instrument" sections of the Instruments list.
 The sounds will be available as percussive, loop, and relative instruments, and if following the proper naming conventions, melodic instruments as well.
 This page can be bookmarked, and it even provides an icon if you save it as a bookmark using "Add to Home Screen" in the sharing menu.

 An